 2. Board layout and Settings

-Figure 2 shows the layout of the board (top side), indicating location of the connectors and buttons, while Figure 3 shows locations of jumpers and headers.
+Figure 2 shows the layout of the board (top side), indicating the default location of the jumpers, while Figure 3 shows locations of the connectors and headers.
 Table 1 provides a description of connectors, jumpers, LEDs and buttons.